kubedb/docs/docs/concepts/databases/percona-xtradb.md

 `.spec.replicas` specifies the number of instances to deploy for PerconaXtraDB.
 If set to 1, KubeDB will deploy a standalone Percona server.
 If set to value larger than 1, deploy PerconaXtraDB cluster with specified number of masters.

-To know more about how to setup a cluster in KubeDB, please visit [here](/docs/guides/percona-xtradb/percona-xtradb-cluster.md).
+To learn more about how to setup a Percona XtraDB cluster using KubeDB, please visit [here](/docs/guides/percona-xtradb/clustering/percona-xtradb-cluster.md).

 ### .spec.databaseSecret